 Classification And Utility

-Bt is one of the most common microorganisms used in biological control of certain insects.
+Bt (Bacillus thuringiensis) is one of the most common microorganisms used in biological control of certain insects.
 Bt is a rod-shaped bacterium that produces protein toxins lethal to many pest species, including caterpillars, beetles, and mosquito larvae.
 These toxins are harmless to humans, birds, and other beneficial wildlife.

 Commercial Bt products contain endotoxin crystals or a mixture of crystals and Bt spores.
 In insects, the toxin acts as a selective stomach poison.
 Spores contribute to their toxicity by causing blood poisoning and providing environmental persistence.

 When an insect pest ingests Bt toxins from treated leaves, feeding stops within minutes after the crystals are solubilized in the gut and gut cells are damaged.
 After toxin damage to the gut occurs, spores enter through the gut wall and germinate rapidly in the body cavity causing blood poisoning.
 Larvae stop feeding within minutes and die in one to three days.
 Smaller larvae die more quickly, so precise timing can measurably improve the performance of the application.

 Traditional chemicals and Bts both have a place in a grower’s toolbox for worm control.
 Bts can control lepidopteran pests just as traditional chemicals, but also provide added benefits.
 Some benefits of Bt insecticides include:

 – Avoidance of secondary pest issues